Forsyth Barr Stadium: Design

-The stadium was designed by Populous and Jasmax in a joint venture, and is the world's first fully enclosed grassed (though strengthened by synthetic grass fibres from Desso GrassMaster) stadium since the original grass field of the Astrodome in Houston was replaced in 1966 with what would be known as AstroTurf.
+The stadium was designed by Populous and Jasmax in a joint venture.
 The stadium roof was constructed with a clear ETFE roof supplied and installed by the firm Vector Foiltec, the same material as used at Allianz Arena in Munich and the Water Cube in Beijing.

 The stadium was designed as a versatile venue, and is expected to be able to host a range of events including sports (rugby union, rugby league, football, basketball, netball), concerts, trade fairs and other large-scale events.
 The use of relocatable seating allows for flexibility to suit a range of event requirements.
 Due to size constraints, some sports (such as cricket, a popular sport in New Zealand) are unable to use the stadium.

 It has a maximum seated capacity of 30,748 in a full sports mode, and capacity in excess of 36,000 for concerts.
 There are permanent stands in the South and North with removable seating in East and West Stand areas.
 The West Stand Area, officially called the Mitre 10 Mega Stand, is also known as the Zoo and is popular with the student population.